encode/django-rest-framework/docs/tutorial/1-serialization.md

 ## Creating a Serializer class

 We're going to create a simple Web API that we can use to edit these comment objects with.
 The first thing we need is a way of serializing and deserializing the objects into representations such as `json`.
-We do this by declaring serializers, that work very similarly to Django's forms.
+We do this by declaring serializers that work very similarly to Django's forms.
 Create a file in the project named `serializers.py` and add the following.

     from blog import models
     from rest_framework import serializers